I recently started swimming again, so, I wanted to write a blog to share my experience and tips for those who are thinking about going.

 Will it fill up with water?

 Not so long ago, the recommendation was to put one of the filter stickers (which are included in the box of bags) over the filter before submerging your bag in water.
 Fittleworth stoma care nurse, Julie, talked about swimming during the Q&A Session of the body confidence webinar series: “The filters on the modern stoma bags don’t need to be covered up.”
-If you’re unsure, it won’t do any harm to pop one on for peace of mind.
+But if you’re unsure, it won’t do any harm to pop one on for peace of mind.

-Will people see my bag?
+Will people be able to see my bag?

 If you don’t want people to see your bag, have no fear!
 There’s lot of ostomy swimwear available now, usually designed to conceal the bag.
 This may include high waists, patterns, frills, and internal pockets!